Free shipping on orders over $99 | $50 off orders $500+: Use code DIRECT50 | $100 off orders $1000+: Use code DIRECT100

 Depending on how deep your lintel bar is, the back frame of your new fireplace door can bump into it, creating installation issues.

-Then, starting 3.5 inches into your fireplace opening, measure:
+Then, starting 3.5 inches into your fireplace opening, measure the width of your fireplace opening.

 wrench icon Pro Tip: